 Volunteer to help provide home repairs and yard work for Decatur's low income senior citizens to help them live safely, comfortably and affordably in their homes.
-Sign up for one or more of the following shifts:
+Sign up for one or more of these shifts:

 There is a minimum age of 12 to volunteer, unless volunteering through a supervised organization such as Boy Scouts or Girl Scouts.
 Please check first before signing up a youth group.
 Volunteer opportunities also include helping to hand out tools, picking up and delivering materials (must have truck or other large vehicle), and gutter cleaning.
 All volunteers must turn in a waiver.
 A parent or guardian must sign for those under 18.
-You may use either the Word or the PDF version and bring it with you when you come to volunteer.
-Contact Lee Ann Harvey at email@example.com or 770-652-8593 to sign up or for more information.
-To learn more about the Project visit www.mlkserviceproject.com.
+Please complete either the Word or the PDF version and bring it with you when you come to volunteer.
+Contact Lee Ann Harvey at firstname.lastname@example.org or 770-652-8593 to sign up or for more information.
+To learn more about the project visit mlkserviceproject.com.

 2017 Volunteer Opportunities